Dhruvarora13/CodingQues/README.md

 17. Write a code ion java to print Transpose of the given matrix?    --MatrixTranspose.java

 18. Write a code in java to print the index of the occured string?      --Firstoccurance.java

+19. Write a code in java to print the Secondlargest element in the array ?    --Secondlargest.java